 Socks - Navy or black ankle length.

-Hats - Kingsford-Smith Group hats can be purchased from the leaders.
+Hats - Kingsford-Smith Group bucket hats can be purchased from the leaders.
 These are not compulsory but strongly encouraged especially for Joeys and Cubs.
 Even if not worn to meetings they are good for outdoor activities.

 Being neat and clean is part of our uniform standard.
 However you are still allowed to get dirty if an activity requires it.